-“Temporary operating permit” means a permit issued by the DMV, in accordance with California Vehicle Code section 4156.5, which allows a motorist to operate a vehicle for a limited time when all registration fees have been paid, but license plates and/or registration stickers have not been issued.
+“Temporary operating permit” means a permit issued by the DMV, in accordance with California Vehicle Code section 4156.5, which allows a motorist to operate a vehicle for a limited time when all registration fees have been paid, but license plates or registration stickers have not been issued.

-“Test procedures” are any methods or actions required to complete the tests specified in this HD I/M Regulation, for the purposes of compliance verification.
+“Test procedures” means the methods or actions required to complete the tests specified in this HD I/M Regulation, for the purposes of compliance verification.

+“Tier 1, 2, or Tier 3 engine” means an off-road compression-ignition engine certified to the applicable emission standards in CCR, title 13, section 2423(b)(1)(A) or section 2423(b)(2)(A).

+“Tier 4 engine” means an off-road compression-ignition engine certified to the interim or final Tier 4 emission standards in CCR, title 13, section 2423(b)(1)(B) or section 2423(b)(2)(B).

 “Ultimate purchaser” means, with respect to any new motor vehicle or new motor vehicle engine, the first person who in good faith purchases a new motor vehicle or new motor vehicle engine for purposes other than resale, as defined in Health and Safety Code section 39055.5.

 “Unresolved citation” means a citation issued for violating the requirements of this HD I/M Regulation for which acceptable demonstration of compliance has not been provided or, if required, payment of all required penalties has not been received.